asaintsever/tinyworld/README.md

 ### Building from Source

-You need to init your environment the first time (will install WorlWind jar into your local Maven repo):
+You need to init your environment the first time (will install WorlWind jar and sources into your local Maven repo):

 ```sh
 make init